 Candidates for Land Economy will be interviewed by the Director of Studies and usually one other specialist in the subject (taking approximately 20-30 minutes) as well as by two other Fellows of the College (20-25 minutes).

 Candidates are normally asked to read a comprehension and discussion piece prior to each interview, upon which they may be questioned.

 The aim of the interview is not just to test your knowledge of a particular subject, but also to explore your ability to see, and argue, both sides of an issue.

 Applicants are required to take the pre-interview written assessment, this will be in the form of the Thinking Skills Assessment Test (TSA).
-This test will take place on 30 October and you must register for this by 15 October.
+You must register for this by 15 October.